 Blas for dancers is a two week intensive dance camp in Irish step dancing including traditional and sean nós dancing along with related traditions like that of the Cape Breton step dancing tradition.
 Blas dance students gain an appreciation of both competition and show styles of step dancing, through numerous practical dance skill classes, classes in choreography and special workshops in traditional sets amongst many others.
 Emphasis is also placed on gaining an understanding of the development of step dance over its history.
 Therefore, while the majority of classes will be practical in nature, these will be supplemented by workshops and talks illustrating the development of some of the forms taught in class.
 Classes on group & social dances are offered to all Blas students throughout the 2 weeks of the programme.

-CLICK HERE FOR AN EXAMPLE OF THE BLAS DANCE TIMETABLE: BLAS Dance Timetable
+CLICK HERE FOR A SAMPLE TIMETABLE: Blas Dance Timetable

 Blas gives access to some of the most prominent names within the Irish dance world as tutors at the school.
 It features classes with some of Irelands most renowned dance teachers who have successful track records training pupils to the highest dance titles and for entry in dance show troupes.
 The dance programme at Blas has open access to all where the class sizes are deliberately small to facilitate the greatest access to these tutors and teachers.
 True to its name, Blas gives its’ students a taste of different styles with most students having more than two different master class tutors per week.
 This means Blas teachers rotate every day or two days, giving students the chance to work with different masters of the tradition.